 Improve customer service levels:

-BPM improves flexibility and speed of customer-facing processes, which in turn improves accuracy and quality of customer service.
+BPM improves the flexibility and speed of customer-facing processes, which in turn improves the accuracy and quality of customer service.

 New business opportunities: